 A great source of information about food preservation in colonial times before refrigeration or canning is this website about colonial Williamsburg.
 They have great tools for teaching children (an adults).

 What did I miss?
 Know of any food preservation methods that I haven’t listed here?
-Any fond memories of learning skills from your grandparents?
-I’d love hearing from you in the comments!
+Were you blessed to learn skills from your grandparents?
+Comment below

 In loving memory of my beautiful Grandmothers, Alice and Violet.